Hennepin County Chief Public Defender Kassius Benson resigns amid IRS investigation

 The federal probe started in July 2020 — six months before Benson was hired by the state — when, according to the affidavit, revenue agent Joni Jacobsson began an audit relating to forms 940 and 941 that Benson was to have filed in 2017.
 The agent expanded the investigation to 2013 and 2015-2019 upon finding that Benson had failed to pay employment taxes, unemployment taxes and to file the forms.

-Based on employee W-2 forms from those years, Benson paid gross wages of $710,079, the court documents said.
-He withheld $159,262 in total employment taxes from his employees but failed to turn over the money to the government, the affidavit said.
+Benson paid gross wages of $710,079, the court documents said, but he withheld $159,262 in total employment taxes from his employees and failed to turn over the money to the government, the affidavit said.

-By January 2021, Benson had stopped speaking to Jacobsson, the court documents said.
-He paid all taxes and filed the appropriate forms for 2020, but he did not file the forms or pay the taxes for 2013 and 2015-2019, the affidavit said.
-Benson reported no employees in 2014 and didn't issue any W-2 forms, the documents said.
+By January 2021, Benson had stopped speaking to Jacobsson.
+While he paid all taxes and filed the appropriate forms for 2020, he did not file the forms or pay taxes for 2013 and 2015-2019.
+He reported no employees in 2014 and didn't issue any W-2 forms.

+One former employee of Benson's private firm told the Star Tribune that they testified in July under subpoena before a federal grand jury investigating Benson.

 Ward previously told the Star Tribune that he was unaware of the federal investigation into Benson before hiring him to lead the state's largest public defender office.